[steve, koji, gautam]

 It turned out that the inputs to MAX333s are as listed below.

-Initially we thought that the BIO can't drive the pull-up resister of 5KOhm form 15V to 0V (=3mA of current).
-So I have replaced the pull-up resisters to 30KOhm.
+Initially, we thought that the BIO can't drive the pull-up resistor of 5KOhm from 15V to 0V (=3mA of current).
+So I have replaced the pull-up resistor to be 30KOhm.
 But this did not help.
 These 30Ks are left on the board.